Uniform MCP Server

 Add MCP Server

 This also depends on your MCP client.
-In Cursor, open Cursor Settings, go to Tools & Integrations and see the Uniform MCP server.
+In Cursor, open Cursor Settings, go to Tools & Integrations, and see the Uniform MCP server.
 The icon should be green if the MCP Server is running.

 cursor-settings